🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 except:

-print(f"\nUnknown word '{unknown_word}' cannot be vectorized")
+print(f"\nUnknown word '{unknown_word}' could not be vectorized")

 # Similar words